Zidras/DBM-Warmane/README.md

 **With no remnants of old DBM files we are now ready to start the installation process.**

-1. Download the addon from the "main" repository (https://github.com/Zidras/DBM-Icecrown/archive/refs/heads/main.zip).
+1. Download the addon from the **main** repository (https://github.com/Zidras/DBM-Icecrown/archive/refs/heads/main.zip).
 2. Extract the contents of the zip file to your addons folder (Interface/Addons)